NesoHQ/gw2style/FEATURES.md

 2. Opens Create Post page
 3. Fills in outfit details and uploads up to 5 images
 4. Submits form → backend validates and stores post
-5. Post appears immediately on homepage
+5. Post appears after validations on homepage
 6. Users can click to view detailed post page with:
    - Image gallery with thumbnails
    - Full equipment details